kailash-manasarovar/statement/docs/timeline/2023/june.md

 - This was not what they intended, and I knew that very well.
 - But how dare they treat a student like that!
 I couldn't believe at that time that such behavior could be considered normal, and protected by the school board, as I understand it is now.
 - I'm also stubborn and deeply against injustices of all kinds.
-- Moreover, my child sexual abuse history has made me utterly intolerant of injustices to children and I knew very well that if Dominic and his associates were able to behave in such a way to an adult student, they would most definitely be doing similar to minors.
+- Moreover, my child sexual abuse history has made me utterly intolerant of injustices to children and I knew very well that if Domingo and his associates were able to behave in such a way to an adult student, they would most definitely be doing similar to minors.
 - I also realized that if I backed down and ran away, the evil would just grow.
 - I had no idea that running away was not actually what they really wanted, although from the conservatory studies yes, and perhaps that's what some of the teachers assumed.
 - It's unclear how much and who knew about the mass voyeurism, drugging, and porn connection.